 - Funds received from other Payoneer accounts don’t attract any charges

-- A 1% fee is charged for receiving payments through Global Payments Service.
+- A 1% payoneer fee is charged for receiving payments through Global Payments Service

-- A 1% fee is charged is applied on receiving USD e-checks.
+- A 1% payoneer fee is charged on receiving USD e-checks

-- A detailed fee structure can be seen on the official Payoneer website
+- Payoneer fees can be found on the official Payoneer website.

 - A percentage of the amount transferred is charged as fees